Who is Responsible When Livestock and Motor Vehicles Collide?

 It shouldn’t.
 Each year, hundreds of crashes involve livestock and wild animals.
-A quick internet search turns up numerous such incidents.
-Just this month, for example, a man was killed in Medford when his motorcycle crashed into a cow.
+A quick internet search turns up numerous livestock accidents involving moving vehicles.
+In August 2019, for example, a man was killed in Medford when his motorcycle crashed into a cow.
 In October 2018, a semi-truck transporting approximately 10,000 gallons of fuel struck a cow in the middle of the road in Douglas County and crashed.
-The accident killed both the truck driver and the cow.
+The tragic livestock truck accident killed both the truck driver and the cow.

 Many other accidents occur with cattle that do not cause death but do result in serious personal injury.
-The average beef cow weighs 1,390 pounds.
-Bulls can weigh more than 2,000 pounds!
+The average beef cow weighs 1,390 pounds, while bulls can weigh more than 2,000 pounds.
 One can easily imagine that crashing into one of these massive animals at a high rate of speed can cause serious personal injury.

 Call with Questions

 Motor accidents involving livestock can raise tricky questions about what rights each party has and who is responsible for property damage or personal injury.
 In many instances, careful investigation of the facts is required to determine where the animal came from, to whom it belongs, and how it found its way into the road.
 The experienced personal injury attorneys at Nelson MacNeil Rayfield are familiar with these accidents and would be happy to answer any questions you might have.
 Give us a call today.